LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>
 which shows that $W^{k,p}(\mathbb{R}^d) \subset L^q(\Omega)$.
 In the reasoning above, it is necessary for the extension to be continuous, otherwise we fail on the first $\sim$.
 As we saw previously, merely extending by zero will not do and in this section, we develop the necessary tools to extend Sobolev functions from a domain $\Omega$ to $\mathbb{R}^d$.

-For an extension to be possible, it is crucial that $\Omega$ is regular enough.
-We first work with the case of bounded open sets with $C^k$ boundary.
-Using the approximation of Sobolev functions by functions smooth on the boundary and a change of variables, we can extend functions in $W^{k,p}(\Omega)$ to the whole of $\mathbb{R}^d$.
-More general extensions are possible, and we discuss them later.

 <a name="extension domain">
 **Definition 11** </a> .
 Let $X(U)$ be a topological space of functions for each open $U \subset \R^d$.
 We say that $\Omega $ is an **extension domain** for $X$ is there exists a continuous operator